LeavesLei/UPC-DL-lab-code/README.md

 ## UPC-DL-lab-code

-This is my lab report repository for UPC-FIB Deep Learning course.
+My lab report repository for UPC-FIB Deep Learning course.

 If you have any questions about my codes or reports, please contact me: [leishiye@gmail.com](leishiye@gmail.com).